How to Qualify for Stella's Host Facility Lodging and Camping Map

 - Exterior Lighting conforms to the following Responsible Lighting Practices (RLPs):

 - Cabins, all exterior lighting is on a switch or motions sensor (no dusk to dawn fixtures).
-Fixtures brighter than 500 lumens (>40 watt incandescent or equivalent) must be fully shielded to avoid up-light (A fixture is "fully shielded" if the light source is recessed or flush with bottom of fixture as shown on the "permitted" images to the right.
-Existing fixtures under a full porch roof qualify as architecturally shielded by the roof.)
-LED bulbs should be of the appropriate color (3000K CCT or less - "Warm white, yellow, or amber").*
+Fixtures brighter than 500 lumens (>40 watt incandescent or equivalent) must be fully shielded to avoid up-light.
+A fixture is "fully shielded" if the light source is recessed or flush with bottom of fixture as shown on the "permitted" images to the right.
+Fixtures under a porch roof qualify as "architecturally shielded".
+LED bulbs should be of the appropriate color - 3000K CCT or less, with 2700 and less much preferred - "Warm white, yellow, or amber").*

-- Campgrounds, the same as cabins except there may, in addition, be dusk-to-dawn marker lights at restroom facilities, bollard lights for walkways, and kiosk lighting, provided they are either fully shielded or are of 500 lumens or less in brightness (40 watt incandescent or equivalent or less) and if LED blubs the appropriate color (3000K CCT or less - "Warm white, yellow, or amber").
+- Campgrounds, the same as cabins except there may, in addition, be dusk-to-dawn marker lights at restroom facilities, bollard lights for walkways, and kiosk lighting, provided they are either fully shielded or are of 500 lumens or less in brightness (40 watt incandescent or equivalent or less) and if LED blubs the appropriate color (3000K CCT or less, with 2700 and less much preferred - "Warm white, yellow, or amber").

 - Lodges, the same as campgrounds but may also have parking lot lighting provided that the illumination does not materially exceed an average of two lumens measured horizontally at ground level and sufficiently remote as to not materially impact or be directly visible from any designated onsite observing locations.

 After you have read over this page, including the Observing Sites description below, you are ready to get listed.
 If need be, we can help you determine compliance.
 To get started subscribe to our Hospitality List.
-Once subscribed you will receive a Welcome email with a link to a page where you can download the necessary form(s), which can be easily completed in a few minutes, depending on how many units you have.
+Once subscribed you will receive a Welcome email with a link to a page where you can download a simple listing agreement and the in-room material that will tell your guests about this program and your participation, along with other optional materials you may find useful to post.
+Someone will contact you to complete the process and get your property on the map.
+The process can be easily completed in a few minutes, depending on how many units you have.